martgil/webext-docs/tabs.rst

          :name: [``url``]
          :type: (string or array of string, optional)

-         Match tabs against one or more <a href='https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Match_patterns'>URL Patterns</a>.
+         Match tabs against one or more `URL Patterns <https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Match_patterns>`__.
 Note that fragment identifiers are not matched.

       .. api-member::